Speaker | Time | Text |

 I don't think so. | ||

-I think you've got people who are still hanging on that think that something might snap to life and that they still may get some information, I think. | ||
+I think you've got people who are still hanging on that think that something might snap to life and that they still may get some information. | ||

-You know, realistically, that's a pretty long shot. | ||
+I think, you know, realistically, that's a pretty long shot. | ||

-However, NASA has now appointed a team of experts to evaluate the possibility of another probe to the Red Planet, what it'll take, what the objective should be, and the ubiquitous Carl Sagan is on this panel, so we can almost rest assured, I think, that investigation of the Cydonia region, which is of primary interest, I think, to people interested in UFO and alien research, will not be a high priority on that next probe mission, assuming it ever happens at all. | ||
+And the ubiquitous Carl Fagan is on this panel, so we can almost rest assured, I think, that investigation of the Sidonia region, which is of primary interest, I think, to people interested in UFO and alien research, will not be a high priority on that next probe mission, assuming it ever happens at all. | ||

 The second thing that did not happen is the big UFO event in New Mexico. | ||

-As we have mentioned on previous programs, former government psychics ...had predicted a major event in New Mexico in the month of August. | ||
+As we have mentioned on previous programs, former government psychics had predicted a major event in New Mexico in the month of August. | ||

-They stake their professional reputations on this prediction, and unless you and I are to admit something on the newswire, their prediction was wrong. | ||
+And unless you and I already have missed something on the news wires, their prediction was wrong. | ||

 George, you didn't say government psychics, did you? | ||

-Oh, yeah, they did. | ||
+Well, yeah, they do. | ||

-They work for the government, yes. | ||
+They'll work for the government, yes. | ||

-You elaborate on...
 I had no idea we had government psychics. | ||

-Oh, we do. | ||
+Well, we do. | ||

-I think your first guess on your first program was probably more knowledgeable on the subject than I. Psychics is not perhaps the best term, but remote viewers is the term I think that's used in defense circles. | ||
+I think the first guest on your first program was probably more knowledgeable on the subject than I. Psychics is not perhaps the best term, but remote viewers is the term I think that's used in defense circles. | ||

 All right, that's what caught me. | ||